next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 Extending Topology Marker
 -------------------------

-The topology marker can be extended in order to provide more parameters or additional functionality.
+The topology marker can be extended to provide more parameters or additional functionality.
 In order to do this, subclass :class:`~pytest_mh.TopologyMark` and override :meth:`~pytest_mh.TopologyMark.CreateFromArgs` and :meth:`~pytest_mh.TopologyMark.export`.